ELY3M/wX---modded-by-ELY-M/README.md

 #
 ## DONE!
 ====================================
-I started on heading bug on GPS location
+heading bug on GPS location is done and it have setting to enable and disable and can set bug size too.
 added "displayhold" function as seen in pykl3 because I liked it and it helps very much with "GLThread" crashes!
 added option to change default lines on radar in the radar settings.
 added "show MCD text" in radar" - It only show last MCD right now.